A topic from the subject of Analytical Chemistry in Chemistry.

 Titration

-Titration is a technique used to determine the concentration of an unknown solution by reacting it with a known solution of known concentration.
+Titration is a technique used to determine the concentration of an unknown solution by reacting it with a solution of known concentration (a standard solution).
+The equivalence point, where the moles of the titrant equal the moles of the analyte, is crucial in determining the analyte concentration.

 Spectrophotometry